-or failing \him/her, the Chairman of the Meeting as \my/our \proxy/proxies to vote for \me/us on \my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be held at Loyalty Room, Level 1, Singapore Discovery Centre Ltd, 510 Upper Jurong Road, Singapore 638365 on Friday, 22 April 2016 at 10:00 a.m. and at any adjournment thereof.
+or failing him/her, the Chairman of the Annual General Meeting (the "AGM") as my/our proxy/proxies to vote for me/us on my/ our behalf at the AGM of the Company to be held at the Theatrette, Level 2, The JTC Summit, 8 Jurong Town Hall Road, Singapore 609434 on Thursday, 20 April 2017 at 10:00 a.m. and at any adjournment thereof.

-\I/We direct \my/our\proxy/proxies to vote for or against the Resolutions proposed at the Meeting as indicated hereunder.
-If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the \proxy/proxies will vote or abstain from voting at \his/her discretion.
+I/We direct my/ourproxy/proxies to vote for or against the resolutions proposed at the AGM as indicated hereunder.
+If no specific direction as to voting is given or in the event of any other matter arising at the AGM and at any adjournment thereof, the proxy/ proxies will vote or abstain from voting at his/her discretion.

 Voting will be conducted by poll.
-Please indicate your vote "For" or "Against" with a tick $[\checkmark]$ within the relevant boxes provided.
-Alternatively, if you may wish to exercise your votes both "For" and "Against" the relevant resolution, please indicate the number of shares in the boxes provided.
+If you wish to exercise all your votes "For" or "Against" the relevant resolution, please tick ($\sqrt{}$) within the relevant box provided.
+If you wish to exercise your votes both "For" and "Against" the relevant resolution, please indicate the number of shares in the boxes provided.

-No. Resolutions relating to: For Against As Ordinary Business 1 Directors' Report and Audited Financial Statements for the financial year ended 31 December 2015 2 Re-election of Mr Colin Low Tock Cheong as a Director 3 Re-election of Mr Shabbir H Hassanbhai as a Director 4 Approval of additional Directors' fees amounting to S\$38,756.85 for the financial year ended 31 December 2015 5 Approval of Directors' fees amounting of up to S\$400,000 for the financial year ending 31 December 2016 6 Re-appointment of KPMG LLP as Auditors As Special Business 7 Share Issue Mandate 8 Authority to issue shares under the INTRACO Employee Share Option Scheme
+No. Resolutions relating to: For Against

+Ordi Ordinary Business

+1. Adoption of Directors' Statement, Audited Financial Statements and Auditor's Report

+2. Re-election of Dr Tan Boon Wan

+3. Re-election of Dr Steve Lai Mun Fook

+4. Approval of Directors' fees

+5. Re-appointment of KPMG LLP as Auditors

+Special Business

+6. Share Issue Mandate

+7. Authority to issue shares under the INTRACO Employee Share Option Scheme